 Women in the US are having children later and later.
 “It's not a 25-year-old’s game anymore,” said Dr. Lauren Ferrara, an OB-GYN specializing in maternal-fetal medicine at Mount Sinai Hospital in New York City.
-The median age of women who gave birth in 2019 was 30 (up from 27 in 1990).
-And that's part of a growing trend of more women giving birth at 35 or older.
+The median age of women who gave birth in 2019 was 30, up from 27 in 1990.
+It's part of a growing trend of more women having “geriatric pregnancies,” meaning they’re giving birth at 35 or older.

-But still, getting pregnant and giving birth after 35 isn’t without risks.
-So we spoke to Dr. Ferrara about that.
-As well as how to prepare for pregnancy during this time in life, and why the dreaded term "geriatric pregnancy" still exists.
+But still, getting pregnant and giving birth at or after 35 comes with risks.
+We spoke to Dr. Ferrara about that and more — including how to prepare for pregnancy during this time in life, and why the dreaded term geriatric pregnancy still exists.

 “It’s not so much that a switch goes off at 35 or 40,” Dr. Ferrara said.
 Deciding on 35 as a turning point is actually an “arbitrary threshold,” according to the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine.
-Some age-related pregnancy risks may not come into play until a woman is 40 or older.
+Some age-related pregnancy risks (like preeclampsia or low birth weights) may not come into play until a woman is 40 or older.